KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/MigrationGuides/Migrating to 1.3.x.md

 StoreObject used to be a class, StateStore is a struct.

 StoreObject that were weakly referenced wll require a fix.
-Since is StoreObjectnow a typealias of StateStore the compiler will point you to all the places that require a fix:
+Since is StoreObject now a typealias of StateStore the compiler will point you to all the places that require a fix:

 ```diff
 - let storeObject: StoreObject = ....